dayadam/liri-app/README.md

 ```
 SeatGeek API key
 ```
-   * The Spotify API requires you sign up as a developer to generate the necessary credentials.
+    * The SeatGeek API requires you sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a **client id** and **client secret**:

    * Step One: Visit <https://seatgeek.com/account/develop>